james-stahl/pigeonhive/README.md

 3. Allows for accessing each machine through subdomains
 4. Enables interaction tracking (currently in the "GoPhish Addon" branch)

+## The Name

+The name PigeonHive was chosen because this method essentially creates pigeonholes for the targeted users.
+"Hive" seemed appropriate for a group of these managed by a swarm.

 # Usage

 ## Setup